KSylwander/DOHexKeyboard/README.md

 2. Press the `+` button in the "Frameworks and Libraries" section.
 3. Select and add the `BlippitKit.xcframework` file.

-BlippitKit uses PodzKit to communicate with the app terminal (see the PodzKit documentation for more details).
+BlippitKit uses PodzKit to communicate with the app terminal.
 It is therefore required that you also add PodzKit to your project.
 Do this in the same manner as with `BlippitKit.xcframework`.

 ### Using BlippitKit